New England Journal of Medicine September 02, 2021

 Setting

-Intervention Once-weekly subcutaneous injections of efpeglenatide (4 mg or 6 mg).
+Intervention Weekly subcutaneous injections of efpeglenatide at a dose of 4 mg or 6 mg

-Outcome First occurrence of a major adverse cardiovascular event (MACE), defined as nonfatal myocardial infarction, nonfatal stroke, or cardiovascular death.
+Outcome First major adverse cardiovascular event (3-point MACE), defined as a composite of nonfatal myocardial infarction, nonfatal stroke, or death from cardiovascular or undetermined causes

 Study Limitations